 Authorization for Admin APIs

 Learn how to create an API client in Account Manager and use the API client’s credentials to request an access token for the Admin APIs.
-(To learn how to access the Shopper APIs, see Authorization for Shopper APIs.)

 To use the Admin APIs, you (or someone with administrator access) must first create an API client by following these steps:

 Click API Client from the left navigation.

 Click Add API Client.

 In the Display Name field, enter unique and descriptive name for the API client.
 Example: Admin Client for Pia Larson.

 In the Password field, enter a secure password.